ClearLotus-git/siem-log-analysis-lab/README.md

 # SIEM Log Analysis Lab (Mini-SOC Simulator)

-A hands-on Security Operations Center (SOC) simulation project to practice log analysis, threat detection, and incident response.
+A hands-on Security Operations Center (SOC) simulation project to practice log analysis, threat detection, and incident response that I did a while ago in class.
+It may be outdated or not contain complete work since I recovered it.

 ---